gtinchev/tinchev.net/content/publication/diffusing-accent/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *IEEE International Conference on Acoustics, Speech and Signal Processing*
+publication: In *Interspeech*
-publication_short: In *ICASSP*
+publication_short: In *Interspeech*

-abstract: This work focuses on modelling a speaker’s accent that does not have a dedicated text-to-speech (TTS) frontend, including a grapheme-to-phoneme (G2P) module.
-Prior work on modelling accents assumes a phonetic transcription is available for the target accent, which might not be the case for low-resource, regional accents.
-In our work, we propose an approach whereby we first augment the target accent data to sound like the donor voice via voice conversion, then train a multi-speaker multi-accent TTS model on the combination of recordings and synthetic data, to generate the donor’s voice speaking in the target accent.
-Throughout the procedure, we use a TTS frontend developed for the same language but a different accent.
-We show qualitative and quantitative analysis where the proposed strategy achieves state-of-the-art results compared to other generative models.
-Our work demonstrates that low resource accents can be modelled with relatively little data and without developing an accent-specific TTS frontend.
-Audio samples of our model converting to multiple accents are available on our <a href="https://bit.ly/diffuse-accent" target="_blank">web page</a>.
+abstract: In this work, we introduce a diffusion-based text-to-speech (TTS) system for accent modelling.
+TTS systems have become a natural part of our surroundings.
+Nevertheless, because of the complexity of accent modelling, recent state-of-the-art solutions mainly focus on the most common variants of each language.
+In this work, we propose to address this issue with a newly proposed diffusion generative model (DDGM).
+We first show how we can adapt DDGMs to the problem of accent modelling.
+We evaluate and compare this approach with a recent state-of-the-art solution, showing its superiority in modelling six different English accents.
+On top of our TTS system, we introduce a novel accent conversion method, where using the saliency map technique, we remove source accent-related features and replace them with the target ones through the diffusion process.
+We show that with this approach, we can perform accent conversion without a need for any additional speech information such as phonemes or text.

 # Summary.
 An optional shortened abstract.
-summary: In this paper we model accented speech by providing aditional data via voice augmentation.
-This leads to reliable accent generation without a TTS frontend.
+summary: In this paper we model accents by adding extra conditioning to a diffusion model.
+We also convert the accent by using saliency to achieve accent inpainting in melspectrograms.

 tags: []